UMM-CSci-3601-S19/iteration-3-toon-squad/server/src/main/java/umm3601/server_files/Google_Oauth_Documention.md

               clientSecrets.getDetails().getClientSecret(),
               authCode,
               "https://moridemorris.site")

+            //Not sure if we have a redirectUri

+            // Specify the same redirect URI that you use with your web
+            // app.
+If you don't have a web version of your app, you can
+            // specify an empty string.
+            .execute();
 ```
+**Additionally, import this up top:**

+`import java.io.File;`

 ## Adding (or editing) `credentials.json`
 You shouldn't have credentials.json in a freshly cloned Droplet because it should hopefully be declared as hidden in the .gitignore at the root of your project.